 - 7. Waves InPhase

-First things first, we need to understand what sound is and how does it work.
+Now, first things first.
+We need to understand what sound is and how does it work.
 Sound is the result of the vibration of molecules that exist in the air, which is captured by our eardrums and decoded in our brains.
-When you talk about phase, you mean the sound waves‘ position in time.
+When you talk about phase, you mean the sound waves’ position in time.

 Sometimes, it’s possible to find multiple sound sources at once.
 When all sources reproduce the same sound at different times, our signal aligns in a different phase on a specific period, creating the so-called phase cancellation because of the delay in time during playback.